bleonheart/Lilia/documentation/docs/libraries/lia.chatbox.md

 **Purpose**

-Returns a `"(hour)"` timestamp when `lia.option.ChatShowTime` is enabled.
+Returns a `"(hour)"` timestamp from `lia.time.GetHour()` when `lia.option.ChatShowTime` is enabled.
 For OOC messages a leading space is added and no trailing space is used; IC messages get a trailing space.
 When timestamps are disabled an empty string is returned.

 **Parameters**